bachlab/PsPM/_posts/ref/2024-01-01-pspm_pupil_correct_eyelink.md

 For details of the exact scaling, see pspm_pupil_correct.

 In order to perform PFE, we need both pupil and gaze data.

-If the gaze data in the given file is in pixels, we need information about the screen dimensions and resolution to calculate the pixel to milimeter ratio.
-On the other hand, if the gaze data is in mm, cm, inches, etc., there is no need to enter any screen size related information.
-If the gaze data is in pixels and screen information is not given, the function emits a warning and exits early.
+Gaze data must be provided in mm.
+If gaze data is not in mm, it needs to be convert first using pspm_convert_gaze.

 ## Format